dnsimple/dnsimple-support/content/articles/reasons-registering-domain.markdown

 We make domain registration effortless:

-- Enter a name and verify that it's available.
+- Enter a name and verify it's available.
 - Select a registrant from your contacts or add a new contact.
 - For domains that require extended attributes (like .ca and .us), fill in the required fields.
 - Register the domain.